-Consolidation of entities in which the Group holds less than a majority of voting right (de facto control) The Group considers that it has de-facto control over Emirates Driving Company PJSC ("DRIVE"), even though it owns less than 50% of the voting rights.
+Consolidation of entities in which the Group holds less than a majority of voting right (de facto control)

+The Group considers that it has de-facto control over Emirates Driving Company PJSC ("DRIVE"), even though it owns less than 50% of the voting rights.
 This is because of the following:

-- The Group is the single largest shareholder at 48.01% with the remaining 51.99% being dispersed amongst 461 shareholders, of which one individual shareholder holds 14.10% and the remaining individually hold no more than 5% of the voting rights; and - There is no history of the other shareholders collaborating to exercise their votes collectively or to outvote the Group.
+- The Group is the single largest shareholder at 48.01% with the remaining 51.99% being dispersed amongst 499 shareholders, of which two holds 6.51% and 5.54% and the remaining individually hold no more than 5% of the voting rights; and - There is no history of the other shareholders collaborating to exercise their votes collectively or to outvote the Group.